- Antique Diamonds

 Single cut

 Single cuts, aka Eight Cuts, are small round diamonds with octagon-shaped tables, usually less than 10 points.
 There are eight crown facets and eight pavilion facets.
-Altogether there are 17 facets, or 18 if you count the culet.
+Altogether, there are 17 facets, or 18 if you count the culet.
 Early single cuts were octagonal.
 They became round in the 19th century, thanks to the invention of diamond bruting lathes.
 In the 1980s, automated cutting made it possible to scale a full-cut diamond to a minuscule size.
 This automation made Single Cuts obsolete, and the Full Cut Brilliants replaced them.

 However, modern precision-cut single cuts are still used in ultra-high-end jewelry and luxury watches, thanks to their superior brilliance.

 The Single Cut is one of the oldest diamond cuts.
 It is a very simple cut, essentially an upgrade from the Table Cut, which the Point Cut preceded.
-The Point Cut diamond is a naturally formed octahedron crystal polished but not faceted.
+The Point Cut diamond is a naturally formed octahedron crystal that is polished but not faceted.
 With the advancement of diamond cutting techniques, the square Table cut gave way to the octagonal Single Cut.

 They are easy to tell apart – the Modern Single Cuts do not have open culets.